The Trust Registration Service

 Record keeping obligations

 Separately from the obligations under the TRS, all relevant trusts (including charitable trusts in receipt of income which is exempt from tax) are required to maintain accurate and up to date written records relating to the trust’s beneficial owners and potential beneficiaries which they must share on request from law enforcement authorities and other bodies who have AML client due diligence obligations (e.g. investment managers, law firms and banks).
 Records are to be kept for 5 years from the final distribution and (normally) deleted thereafter.
 Anyone to whom this information is communicated in a business context must be notified of any changes within 14 days.

 Who can access this information?

-Under the Regulations, access may only be given to named law enforcement agencies in the UK, and other EEA countries through the National Crime Agency.
+Under the Regulations, access may be given to named law enforcement agencies in the UK, and other EEA countries through the National Crime Agency.

-Some parties have expressed concern that “persons with a legitimate interest with respect to money laundering, terrorist financing…[etc.]” (e.g. NGOs or investigative journalists) could challenge the scope of the Regulations as this wording is included in the original EU Directive.
+Some parties have expressed concern that “persons with legitimate interest with respect to money laundering, terrorist financing…[etc.]” (e.g. NGOs or investigative journalists) could challenge the scope of the Regulations as this wording is included in the original EU Directive.
 When a similar trust register was created in France, in was initially announced that this would be made public, until this was held to be incompatible with other rights in French law.
 Moreover, it would seem unlikely that wider public access would be permissible under European data protection laws, especially once these are strengthened by the General Data Protection Regulation coming into force next year.